-6.3.3.
-Section 302 and section 404 of the SOX Act - Management's responsibility for internal control over financial reporting and disclosure (Cont.)
+- 6. Disclosure Regarding the Corporation's Financial Reporting (Cont.) - 6.3.3.
+Section 302 and section 404 of the SOX Act Management's responsibility for internal control over financial reporting and disclosure (Cont.)

 Executive certifications regarding the effectiveness of internal control over financial reporting and disclosure, with reference to the relevant processes, in accordance with the Commissioner's circulars, are attached to the report.